 The same goes for software.
-Most companies wander in a forest of similar solutions until they find product-market-fit.
+Most companies wander in a forest of similar solutions until they find a product-market fit.

-The way out of that struggle is providing an unmatched user experience.
-One that quickly provides value to your users to hit your activation points and convert into customers.
+The way out of that struggle is to provide an unmatched user experience.
+One that quickly provides value to your users to hit your activation points and convert them into customers.

 Then, continue to provide positive experiences that keep users loyal to your product, acquire new ones, and dramatically grow your revenue.

 In a study by Toptal, they found focusing on customer retention can increase revenue over an 18-24 months period by as much as 80%+, reduce customer acquisition costs by 30%+, and increase total customers by 1.5x.